GabeScott/standard-works-vault/General Conference/2009 April - “Man Down!”.md

 # “Man Down!”

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the April session of the 2009 General Conference*

+>*A feeling of responsibility for others is at the heart of faithful priesthood service.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2009/04/man-down?lang=eng)